 "I could've been a great lawyer.
 I'm going to prove it.
 I'm going to win."As Smith gets up, Patricia says that she wants to testify on McCoy's side.
 James says that her testimony is not relevant.
 Kincaid says that Rivera will be the one to make that call.
 In court, Patricia says that Smith has stopped taking his medication over a dozen times, and each time, he wound up hospitalized or under arrest.
 He would say that he stopped because he felt that he was cured, or because of the side effects, but Patricia always begged him to take his medicine so that he wouldn't hurt anyone.
 Smith usually responded by saying that people would need to stay out of his way.
 He had once rented an apartment, but when Patricia came over, confessed that he couldn't stay on his meds.
 No one would hire him because he was sick, even though he was on his medication, so he concluded that there was no point in taking it.

 "He said he didn't belong anywhere."James told Patricia that he'd rented the apartment so he could jump off the balcony.
 Patricia argues that he needs someone to make him take his medication.
 Rivera halts her and asks if Smith wants to object, but Smith shakes his head.
 He's clearly moved by her testimony.
 Later, Smith accepts McCoy's earlier plea, with the minimum six year plea.
 Smith is required to allocate, and with Lowe's support, he reads a paper saying that he followed Bowers to a clothing store, grew impatient with waiting for her to exit, went inside, and killed everyone.
 His voicing is tense and staccato like, and before he finishes the statement, he tosses the paper away, saying that it's full of needles.
 He goes on a delusional rant, complete with Biblical quotations.
 Patricia, in the audience, looks resigned.
 Smith begins to remove his clothes, saying he needs armor.
-McCoy says that they don't need allocution, and Smith is sentenced to a sentence between 6 and 18 years.
+Taking pity on Smith, McCoy says that they don't need allocution, and Smith is sentenced to a sentence between 6 and 18 years.
 In his office, McCoy tells Kincaid that he's reading Smith's summation, which could have hung the jury.